benaitcheson/T2A2_Marketplace_App/README.md

 Planner Payment Desktop:
 <img src="" alt="Planner Payment Desktop">

-*More than five detailed and well designed wireframes provided, for several different screen sizes (as required for the app)*
+> *More than five detailed and well designed wireframes provided, for several different screen sizes (as required for the app)*

 ### **Target Audience**

 The target audience for this application is people aged below 35 or someone with assets under $100,000.
+Anyone who has been to a financial planner and has been turned away or anyone who is wanting to compare the price of advice side by side.
+People who are comfortable to put their details into the application knowing the security will keep their information safe.

-(Part of R11)
+> (Part of R11)

 ### **User Stories**

+#### As a Guest

+#### As a Planner

+#### As a Client

+#### Authentication

-(R12)
+> (R12)

-*User stories are well thought out, relevant, and comprehensively cover the needs of the app*
+> *User stories are well thought out, relevant, and comprehensively cover the needs of the app*

 ### **Entity Relationship Diagram**

 The database uses a first normal form database design.
 This works well to help with privacy for each client as this application allows planner to view each customer when a customer has requested advice but the clients personal information stays hidden until request for advice is approved.

-(R14)
+> (R14)

 Discuss the database relations to be implemented in the application.

-*Provides coherent discussion of the database relations, with reference to the ERD*
+> *Provides coherent discussion of the database relations, with reference to the ERD*

-(R18)
+> (R18)

-*Flawless, complex, complete, and well thought through ERDs provided*
+> *Flawless, complex, complete, and well thought through ERDs provided*

 ### **Database Schema Design**

-(R19)
+> (R19)

-*ERD is complete with appropriately defined entities (models each serve a single purpose and appropriate fields).
+> *ERD is complete with appropriately defined entities (models each serve a single purpose and appropriate fields).
 There may be a little duplication.*

 ### **High-Level Components**